Qualified doctors Certified medications Online consultation with aftercare

 What is happening in your body?

-Did you know oestrogen and collagen both play a big role in keeping your skin remain healthy?
+Did you know oestrogen and collagen both play a big role in keeping your skin healthy?
 Oestrogen stimulates the production of collagen, an indispensable building block (protein) for healthy, firm skin.
 Other parts of the body, such as muscles, joints and bones, also need collagen to function properly.

 Oestrogen helps regulate the enzymes that break down collagen, so when oestrogen levels decline, the enzymes that break down collagen can become more active, leading to a faster breakdown of collagen in the skin.